imjoseangel/100-days-of-code/log.md

 ## Day 1: March 11, 2019

-**Today's Progress**: Prepare Python Script for Travis and Checking PyLint in all Python Files.
+**Today's Progress:** Prepare Python Script for Travis and Checking PyLint in all Python Files.

 **Thoughts:** Unexpected script for Travis CI to check Lint in all Python Files in the Repo.